YanCotta/agentic-invoice_system_prototype/README.md

 - ✅ RAG-based error handling
 - ✅ System optimizations
 - ✅ Backend stabilization and cleanup

+note: Tests: Manual testing was performed to ensure functionality.
+Automated tests were not implemented due to time constraints but are recommended for future development and CI/CD integration.

 ### Remaining Tasks
 #### Day 7